How to Decide to Be a Nomad

 Let’s define nomad, first, before we even get into how you might think you want to be a nomad.
 What is a nomad in today’s travel terms?
-Thinking about living a nomad life?
+Thinking about living a Nomad Life?

 A digital nomad is a nomad who is working remotely via a laptop and internet connection.